Rome with Kids: Gelato, Gladiators, and Why the Eternal City Is the Ultimate Family Destination

 Location is everything.
 I recommend staying in Trastevere (charming, great food, slightly less expensive), the Centro Storico near Piazza Navona (walkable to everything, pricier), or near Termini Station (best value, good transit connections, less atmospheric).

 On our last evening, we walked to the Trevi Fountain at sunset.
-The crowds were thick, the coins were flying, and my kids were exhausted from a full day of ruins and gelato.
-But when we finally squeezed to the front and they tossed their coins over their shoulders, my son turned to me and said, 'I wished we could come back.'
+The crowds were thick, the coins were flying, and the kids were exhausted from a full day of ruins and gelato.
+But when we finally squeezed to the front and they tossed their coins over their shoulders, Leo turned to me and said, "I wished we could come back."
 We did.
 Twice.
-And we will again, because Rome is one of those places that gets better every time you visit -- especially when you see it through your children's eyes.
+And we will again, because Rome is one of those places that gets better every time you visit - especially when you see it through your children's eyes.

-Save this guide for later Do not forget a travel adapter - European outlets are different from back home.
+Save this guide for later.
+Don't forget a travel adapter - Italy uses Type F and L plugs.
 Pack a compact first aid kit - cobblestone blisters are real.

 Toddler Travel Must-Haves